Orangera1n/seprmvr64/README.md

 * TouchID / Passcode / FaceID are all broken, you can't use them.
 * You have a NULL passcode, every time you're asked for a passcode, any input should be accepted.
 * First boot ( the one with progress bar ) can take upto 1 hour on some versions, subsequent boots are normal.
-* For some reason, your mainOS has a VERY high chance of bootlooping, please only use this on a test device you're comfortable losing data off.

 ## Guide
 1. Begin with downloading a IPSW for your desired iOS version, and extract it.
 2. Run `asr -source "ipsw/$(/usr/bin/plutil -extract "BuildIdentities".0."Manifest"."OS"."Info"."Path" xml1 -o - ipsw/BuildManifest.plist | grep '<string>' |cut -d\> -f2 |cut -d\< -f1 | head -1)" -target out.dmg --embed -erase -noprompt --chunkchecksum --puppetstrings` to create a asr image.
 3. Clone [sshrd_script](https://github.com/verygenericname/sshrd_script) and boot into the SSH ramdisk, make sure you create the ssh ramdisk with 14.3.
 4. Run `/usr/bin/mount_filesystems` in the SSH ramdisk to mount the filesystems.
 5. Create new partitions for dual-booted iOS:
-    * `/sbin/newfs_apfs -o role=i -A -v SystemX /dev/disk0s1`
+    * `/sbin/newfs_apfs -o role=n -A -v SystemX /dev/disk0s1`
     * `/sbin/newfs_apfs -o role=0 -A -v DataX /dev/disk0s1`

-6. Mount the new partitions, you may need to replace disk0s1s8 and disk0s1s9 if you don't have a baseband partition:
+6. Mount the new partitions, you may need to replace disk0s1s8 and disk0s1s9 if you don't have a baseband partition or are on an old iOS version:
     * `/sbin/mount_apfs /dev/disk0s1s8 /mnt8/`
     * `/sbin/mount_apfs /dev/disk0s1s9 /mnt9/`